 These grants are available to researchers whose work is primarily outside of the United States.
 Projects are expected to be completed within one to two years.
 Grant award amounts are limited to a maximum of $10,000 and will vary depending upon the adjudged value of the project relative to the needs of the arboriculture community.
 No project may receive more than one award from this program.
-Due to the similarity of the Jack Kimmel International Grant and John Z. Duling Grant, applicants may submit to only one of these programs per unique project funding cycle.

 - Grants to individuals;

 - Projects that are primarily municipal tree surveys or assessments;